ktalmage/weather/README.md

 ## Usage

-To use this program, please enter a US Zip code.
-Then you will be prompted to enter the information you would like : 1) current weather 2) tomorrow's weather or
+To use this program, please select a city from the list.
+From there you can view different weather attributes for your city like: weather, temperature and wind speed.
-3) a 5 day forecaset.

 ## Development